bmitra-msft/TREC-Deep-Learning-Quick-Start/README.md

 ## Getting Started

 Please clone the repo and run ```python run.py```.

-The script should download all necessary data files, if missing, which can take significant amount of time depending on network speed.
+The script should automatically download all necessary data files, if missing, which can take significant amount of time depending on network speed.
-So, please be patient and if the download fails for any particular file then please delete the local incomplete copy of the file and re-run the script.
+If the download fails for any particular file then please delete the local incomplete copy and re-run the script.
+The script performs pretty aggressive text normalization that may not always be appropriate.
+Please be aware of this and modify the code if you desire a different behaviour.

-After the download completes, the script should train a simple neural document ranking model (NDRM) and report metrics on the TREC 2019 test set for the document reranking task.
+After the download completes, the script should first pretrain a word2vec model for the input embeddings.
+Then subsequently, it should train a simple neural document ranking model (NDRM) and report metrics on the TREC-DL 2019 test set for both the reranking and the fullranking tasks.
+The script should also prepare the run files corresponding to the TREC-DL 2020 test set for submission.

+Couple of additional notes:
+* The code automatically downloads the whole ORCAS dataset.
+I plan to make this optional in the future but have not got to implementing it yet.
+So, please feel free to disable that in the code directly for now to avoid downloading them unnecessarily if you don't plan to use them.
+* The IDF file is generated conservatively only for terms that appear in the train, dev, validation, and test queries.
+So, if you change or add to the query files, then please delete the generated IDF file and rerun the script.

 ## Legal Notices